tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 ```

 rollup also complained about the image map resizer function I copied from
-David Bradshaw :beeers:
+David Bradshaw :beers:
-I removed some ancient compatability code and added an export line to make it
+I removed some ancient compatibility code and added an export line to make it
 play nice with ESM

 ```javascript